bricsi0000000000000/algorithms/README.md

 # Algorithms and data structures

-This repository contains data structures I have written.
+This repository contains data structures and algorithms.